UKCloud/documentation/articles/other/other-ref-products-overview.md

 ## Professional Services

 UKCloud's Professional Services are designed to provide a clear path to true cloud value, no matter where your organisation is on the journey to cloud migration and adoption.
 The services can be tailored to suit your requirements.
-For more information, see the [*UKCloud Professional Services Service Definition*](../pro-services/ps-sd.md).
+For more information, see the [UKCloud Professional Services Service Definition](https://ukcloud.com/app/uploads/2022/08/ukc-svc-232-ukcloud-professional-services-service-definition-13.0-1.pdf).

 ### Cloud Assessment Service